cmaccabe/cmaccabe.github.io/README.md

 - I wanted to showcase some of the formulas I know in excel to create an easy to read, dynamic "breakdown"
 - In SQL, I broke the performance metrics up similarly to what I did in excel.
 My goal was to see if I could both recreate that information, as well as investigate it into further breakdown
 - I was able to gather average sales and total sales per category and region in different ways to understand the information more thoroughly
-- Through Tableau Public I worked on the excel information to create some easily legible visualizations.
+- Through Tableau Public I feel I was able to compare total sales to profit for each month and present the sales per region.
 - Visualization: [Tableau Public](https://public.tableau.com/app/profile/collin.maccabe/viz/SuperStore_17265880357230/Dashboard1)